ilmaestrelli/Software_and_Computing/README.md

   $ docker --rm --it your_image
   $ python3 ML_py.py

-**NOTE**: If you have some issues with the two .root files containing the dataset for the signal and the backgroung, you can also download them from this drive folder https://drive.google.com/drive/u/0/folders/1Qjlm0LlU3V8yMXpdPKd_vEr3gy74bmDr?q=sharedwith:public%20parent:1Qjlm0LlU3V8yMXpdPKd_vEr3gy74bmDr
+**NOTE**: If you have any issues with the two .root files containing the dataset for the signal and the backgroung, you can also download them from this drive folder https://drive.google.com/drive/u/0/folders/1Qjlm0LlU3V8yMXpdPKd_vEr3gy74bmDr?q=sharedwith:public%20parent:1Qjlm0LlU3V8yMXpdPKd_vEr3gy74bmDr